 The adage that truth is the first casualty of war is ascribed to Aeschylus in ancient Greece and/or U.S. Senator Hiram Johnson in the 20th century.
 Regardless of who coined it, truth is murdered by the powerful to advance their own class interests, especially during war.

 Lofty rhetoric mask realities.
 “We want peace in the Middle East” the president and his appointees loudly proclaim.
 Like moving the U.S. embassy from Tel Aviv to Jerusalem in defiance of international law.
 Or selling weapons to Saudi Arabia which then turns around and destroys Yemen.
 Or propping up the Sisi dictatorship in Egypt.
 Or pulling out of the Iran deal.
 Or spending more on arms than the next seven countries in the world combined.
 The United States of America, the permanent warfare state uses propaganda to cover its intentions.
 The lies are directed primarily at its domestic population.
 As the global body count mounts from the ravages of Washington’s militarized foreign policy, truth is the first casualty.

 Vijay Prashad is a historian, journalist and educator.
 He was a professor of international studies at Trinity College in Connecticut for many years.
 He is the director of Tricontinental: Institute for Social Research, based in Argentina, Brazil, South Africa, and India.
 He is also editor of LeftWord Books, based in New Delhi.
 Additionally, he is the chief correspondent for Globetrotter.
-He has written many books, including The Poorer Nations: A Possible History of the Global South and Red Star Over the Third World, The Poorer Nations and Washington Bullets.
+He is the author of many books including The Darker Nations, Red Star Over the Third World, The Poorer Nations and Washington Bullets.